ailur-backup/fulgens/README.md

 ```

 ## Configuration
 The server can be configured using a `config.json` file.
-An example configuration file is provided in the repository.
+An example configuration file is provided in the repository as `config.json.example`.
+The configuration file is structured as follows:
 ### Global
 - `port` - The port the server listens on
 - `ip` - The IP address the server listens on